makeup/makeup-js/packages/makeup-navigation-emitter/README.md

 ## Properties

-* `items`: returns all items that match item selector
+* `matchingItems`: returns all items that match item selector
-* `filteredItems`: returns filtered items (e.g. non-hidden items)
+* `navigableItems`: returns navigable subset of matchingItems (e.g. non-hidden & non aria-disabled items)

 ## Events

-* `navigationModelInit` - fired when the model is auto initialised
+* `navigationModelInit` - fired when the model is auto initialised (bubbles: false)
-* `navigationModelChange` - fired when the index is set by any means other than auto init or auto reset
+* `navigationModelChange` - fired when the index is set by any means other than auto init or auto reset (bubbles: false)
-* `navigationModelReset` - fired when the model is auto reset
+* `navigationModelReset` - fired when the model is auto reset (bubbles: false)

-For all 3 events, the event detail object contains the `fromIndex` and `toIndex`.
+* `navigationModelMutation` - fired when any changes to the elements DOM (bubbles: false)